-Fees to Stifel and Stifel Bank & Trust
+Fees to Stifel

-All Banks, except the Affiliated Banks, will pay Stifel Bank & Trust fees.
-The fee paid by the Banks to Stifel Bank & Trust may be as much as 7.00 percent annually on balances in the Deposit Accounts.
-In its discretion, Stifel Bank & Trust may reduce its fee and may vary the amount of the reductions between clients.
+All Banks, except the Affiliated Banks, will pay Stifel a fee equal to a percentage of the average daily deposit balance in your Deposit Accounts at the Bank.
+The fee paid to Stifel by these Banks may be as much as 3.50 percent annually on some of the Deposit Accounts.
+In its discretion, Stifel may reduce its fee and may vary the amount of the reductions between clients.
 The fee may vary from Bank to Bank.
-The amount of the fee received by Stifel Bank & Trust will affect the interest rate paid by a Bank on your Deposit Accounts.
+The amount of fee received by Stifel will affect the interest rate paid by the Bank on your Deposit Accounts.